minuttt/Slap-Hub-for-Slap-Battles/README.md

 For the things in the "Fun" section, you will need the gloves listed.
-Dm "_"minute"_" on discord for any bugs or suggestions.
+Dm "underscore"minute"underscore" on discord for any bugs or suggestions.